San Diego High School: California Partnership Academies

+Athletics

 Balboa Stadium

-San Diego High's football stadium, Balboa Stadium, was built in 1914 for the 1915 Panama-California Exposition with a capacity of 19,000 at that time.
+San Diego High's football stadium, Balboa Stadium, was built in 1914 for the 1915 Panama–California Exposition with a capacity of 19,000 at that time.
 U.S. Presidents Woodrow Wilson and Franklin Delano Roosevelt gave speeches there.
 From 1961 to 1966 it was the home of the San Diego Chargers after being expanded to 34,000 capacity.
 Over the years it has played host to music legends such as Jimi Hendrix, and The Beatles in 1965.
-The 1914 stadium was torn down in the 1970s and a new one dedicated in 1978 with a seating capacity of about 3,000.
+The 1914 stadium was torn down in the 1970s and a new one was dedicated in 1978 with a seating capacity of about 3,000.
 In 2009 the stadium saw new turf decorated with the school's mascot, the Caver.
 The stadium is used for various sports including football, soccer, and track, as well as San Diego High School graduation ceremonies.